Discordante/farsante-API/README.md

 ### Prerequisites

-farsante-api is developed using nodeJS, so it is necessary to have this runtime environment installed.
+farsante-api is developed using npm packages, so it is necessary to have it installed.
 * npm
   ```sh
   npm install npm@latest -g